cloudfoundry/stratos/changelog.d/0005-echo-v5-migration.md

   through Jetstream's own logger, so `LOG_LEVEL` applies to them.
 Setting a level above `info` suppresses them; they remain gated by `LOG_API_REQUESTS` as before.

+[Chores]
+- Jetstream now builds with Go 1.27.
+This required forking the unmaintained `SermoDigital/jose`, reached through the CF CLI, which registers an invalid hash id from an init function and panics before `main` under 1.27.
+The fork is a stopgap until the CF CLI moves to a maintained JWT library.